bids-standard/bids-specification/src/modality-specific-files/magnetic-resonance-imaging-data.md

 with respect to the imaging slab or slices.
 This screenshot is based on DICOM macro C.8.13.5.14.

-See `LabelingLocationDescription` for more detail.
+See `LabelingLocationDescription` for more details.

 ### M0